Last Updated on by Talita

 1. British Columbia and Vancouver

-Vancouver is one of the most beautiful and fun places to visit in Canada.
+Vancouver has unique things to do and it’s one of the most beautiful and fun places to visit in Canada.
 Set on the Pacific Ocean and backed by snow-capped mountains, it’s a city for outdoorsy types year round.
 Sunbathers crowd the beaches in summer, while skiers flock to nearby Whistler in winter.

 Regardless of the season, locals love to spend time outdoors strolling the paved seawall, playing volleyball on Kitsilano Beach, and rollerblading or jogging around Queen Elizabeth Park or VanDusen Botanical Garden.